A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: VISUAL-TEXTUAL SA FRAMEWORK

 \subsubsection{3.1.3.1.5) DEEP LEARNING APPROACHES}

 The implementation of ANN-based DL has considerably enhanced the SA field.
-DL is a rapidly growing topic in ML that provides techniques for comprehending feature representation in a supervised or unsupervised manner \cite{Rojas-Barahona2016}.
+DL is a rapidly growing topic in ML that provides techniques for comprehending the representation of the features in either a supervised or unsupervised form \cite{Rojas-Barahona2016}.
 DL is a concept that refers to NNs with numerous layers of perceptron motivated by the human brain \cite{Vateekul2016}.
-This architecture allows for the training of more complicated models on a considerably larger dataset, resulting in an outstanding performance in a wide variety of application domains, including computer vision, speech recognition and NLP \cite{Zhang2018a}.
+This architecture allows for training more complicated models on a considerably larger dataset, resulting in an outstanding performance across a broad range of application areas, including NLP, computer vision, and speech recognition \cite{Zhang2018a}.